 Freelancers assume late payments are a professional hazard, but just how common are they, and what factors influence whether a freelancer is paid on time?

-Bonsai, which provides business management and automation tools to 100,000+ freelancers, analyzed 3 years of invoicing data to find out.
+Bonsai, which provides business management and automation tools to 100,000+ freelancers, analyzed 3 years of freelance invoicing data to find out.
 The invoices covered all types of work, from digital design and development to photography and marketing.
 That data includes demographic info on the freelancers themselves, as well as info on their projects and payments.
 We've also made a guide on how to make an invoice.

 Some of the findings weren’t surprising: 29% of invoices were paid at least a day late.
 Other data points were shocking: female freelancers were paid late 31% of the time, versus 24% of the time for male freelancers.
 We also learned that cryptocurrencies are terrible payment methods for freelancers, resulting in almost 3x more late payments than other payment options like bank transfers.

 We started by looking at how likely a freelancer’s invoice is to be paid late.
 We counted an invoice as paid late as one that one paid even one day past the due date.
 Most freelancers give clients 2 to 4 weeks to pay an invoice once it’s sent.